What members say about their HTAV membership:

 "As a practising secondary teacher and teacher educator, the HTAV has been (and continues to be) a strong foundation for my professional learning.
 The conferences and resources the HTAV provides for its members are second to none.
 More importantly, my individual HTAV membership has provided me with a network of like minded history educators beyond each school or university I have worked in (and into the Twittersphere!) and to me this has been the most rewarding part of my work with history teacher colleagues to date."
 Dr Catherine Hart, Flinders Christian Community College.

 "As a History Teacher in Victoria, joining the HTAV was the best decision I made as an early career teacher.
 They have provided me with first-class professional support to develop my skills as a History Teacher.
 In particular their Annual Conference is a gold mine of professional learning, networking and development that is not possible anywhere else in Victoria."
-Ashley Keith Pratt, Copperfield College.
+Ashley Keith Pratt, Melbourne Girls Grammar School.

 "Over the 37 years of my teaching, the HTAV has been the driving force of all of my professional development.
 Its superb support for teachers is the main reason for the high profile of history in Victoria today.
 No teacher can afford to be without its invaluable support."
 Dr Michael Adcock, Melbourne Grammar School.